bones-codes/the_colonel/README.md

 <a name="keylogger"/>
 **Keylogger:**
 The keylogger is a daemonized C program.
 Activation/deactivation is accomplished by passing the appropriate command to the rootkit's custom /proc entry.
-Keyboard entries are captured from the /dev/input/event file and written to /opt/__col_log/evlog.txt.
-The keylogger also logs its activity, as well as any errors, to /opt/__col_log/log.txt. in a customLogs keycodes and values of released keys to log in hidden directory.
-Includes error log
+Keyboard entries (keycodes of released keys) are captured from the /dev/input/event file and written to /opt/__col_log/evlog.txt.
+The keylogger also logs its activity, as well as any errors, to /opt/__col_log/log.txt.
+Both [directory](../master/lkm/col_kl.c#L50-L52) and [PID](../master/lkm/col_kl.c#L71-L88) are automatically hidden upon installation.

+_Keylog translation is done by the translate function in [irc/key.py](../master/irc/key.py#L57-L109) through the IRC bot or rtcmd._

 <a name="irc"/>
 **IRC Bot:**